FabFilter Pro-Q 3 Help

 Sometimes, it can be very useful to be able to match the tonal characteristics of a certain reference audio signal.
 For example, you're in the process of recording vocals, and for some reason you just don't get them to sound like the recordings you made a few days earlier.
 Or you really like the overall color and sound of a certain mastered song, and want your own track to sound alike.

-You can of course add EQ bands and try to find appropriate settings yourself, but Pro-Q 2 offers an automated process to do this for you: EQ Match!
-It's just a simple two step process, that compares the spectrum of the side-chain input, with the spectrum of the normal plug-in input, and introduces new EQ bands to make your audio sound like the side-chain signal.
-It gets you 'that' sound in less than a minute!
+You can of course add EQ bands and try to find appropriate settings yourself, but Pro-Q offers an automated process to do this for you: EQ Match!
+It's a simple process that lets you choose or record a reference spectrum, compares it to the spectrum of the current input, and adds new EQ bands to make your audio sound like the reference signal.
+It gets you 'that' sound in less than a minute.

-Start by clicking the EQ Match button in the Analyzer panel, accessible via the Analyzer button in the bottom bar, which opens the EQ Match panel at the bottom of Pro-Q 2's interface.
-By default, EQ Match listens to both the side-chain and plug-in input at the same time and starts analysis right away.
+Start by clicking the EQ Match button in the Analyzer panel, accessible via the Analyzer button in the bottom bar, which opens the EQ Match panel at the bottom of Pro-Q's interface.
+By default, EQ Match is already listening to plug-in input and starts analysis right away, building an input spectrum.

-Note: If there's no audio detected at the inputs you've chosen to analyze, either because your DAW isn't running or the side-chain isn't connected properly, you will be notified about this.
-The Match button will automatically become available when both a valid input and side-chain spectrum have been analyzed.
+Note: If there's no audio detected at the inputs you've chosen to analyze, either because your DAW isn't running or the side chain isn't connected properly, you will be notified about this.

 By choosing more bands, even the smallest differences in the analyzed spectrums will be matched, while choosing less bands will only cover the main shape of the difference spectrum.
 Usually, there's no need to alter this, as EQ Match intelligently chooses the number of bands that is sufficient to match the most important characteristics of the difference spectrum.